List of Barney characters: Barney

 Barney is the main character of the Barney franchise.
-He is a purple Tyrannosaurus with a green stomach in stuffed animal likeness, who comes to life through a child's imagination.
+He is an anthropomoprhic purple Tyrannosaurus rex with a green stomach in stuffed animal likeness, who comes to life through the children's imaginations.
 His theme song is "Barney is a Dinosaur", whose tune is based on "Yankee Doodle".
 Barney often quotes things as being "Super dee-duper".
 Episodes frequently end with the song "I Love You", sung to the tune of "This Old Man".
 Despite being a carnivorous type dinosaur, Barney does not have a carnivore's fearsome teeth.
 He likes many different foods such as fruits and vegetables, but his main favorite is a peanut butter and jelly sandwich with a glass of milk.

 Baby Bop

-Baby Bop is a green Triceratops wearing a pink bow and pink ballet slippers and carrying a yellow security blanket.
-First appearing in the Barney & the Backyard Gang video Barney in Concert, she was originally two years old; however, in the Barney & Friends episode "Look at Me, I'm 3!", she turned three.
+Baby Bop is an anthropomorphic green Triceratops wearing a pink bow and pink ballet slippers and always carrying a yellow security blanket along with her, which is referred to as her "blankey".
+First appearing in the Barney & the Backyard Gang video Barney in Concert, she was originally two years old; however, in the Barney & Friends episode "Look at Me, I'm 3!", she turned three years old.
 She sings the song "My Yellow Blankey" to show how much her security blanket means to her.
 She likes to eat macaroni and cheese and pizza.
 She is the younger sister of BJ.

 BJ (Billy)

-BJ is a 7-year-old yellow Protoceratops who wears a red baseball cap and red sneakers.
-First appearing in the Barney & Friends episode "Look at Me, I'm 3!", he is the older brother of Baby Bop, whom he frequently calls "Sissy" and occasionally calls by her name.
+BJ is a 7-year-old anthropomorphic yellow Protoceratops who wears a red baseball cap and red sneakers.
+First appearing in the Barney & Friends episode "Look at Me, I'm 3!", he is the older brother of Baby Bop, whom he frequently calls "sissy" and occasionally calls by her name.
 He sings "BJ's Song", a song about himself.
 He lost his hat in the Barney & Friends episode "Hats Off to BJ!"
 Pickles are his favorite food, and he has tried them in various ways, such as on pizza.
-For Barney's World, the character was renamed to "Billy."
+For Barney's World, for unknown reasons, the character was renamed to "Billy."

 Riff

-Riff is a character who has only appeared in Barney & Friends from Seasons 10 through 14 and in some Barney home videos.
-First appearing in "Welcome, Cousin Riff", he is an orange 6-year-old Hadrosaur who wears green sneakers, and he is Baby Bop and BJ's cousin.
+Riff is a character who has only appeared in Barney & Friends from seasons 10 through 14 and in some Barney home videos.
+First appearing in "Welcome, Cousin Riff", he is a 6-year-old anthropomorphic orange Hadrosaur who wears green sneakers, and he is Baby Bop and BJ's cousin.
 His theme music is "I Hear Music Everywhere".
 Riff loves music and it is in almost everything he does.
-In the video Barney: Let's Go to the Firehouse, it was revealed that Riff also likes to invent things; he created a four-sound smoke detector (the first three were different alarm sounds and the final one his voice).
+In the video Barney: Let's Go to the Firehouse, it was revealed that Riff also likes to invent different kinds of things; he created a four-sound smoke detector (the first three were different alarm sounds and the final one his voice).
 He is shown to have an interest in marching bands and parades.
 His most recent appearance is in A-Counting We Will Go, a Barney home video.